wkrzos/Codility-Challanges/README.md

 ## Usage

 You can browse the folders and find solutions to specific Codility challenges that interest you.
-Each solution comes with a clear explanation of the problem, the approach taken, and the code implementation.
 You can use these solutions as a learning resource or reference for solving similar problems in your coding journey.

 ## Contributing